mitre/emass_client/src/python_client/docs/PACApi.md

 # **get_system_pac**
 > PacResponseGet get_system_pac(system_id)

-Get location of system package in PAC
+Get status of active workflows in a system

-Returns the location of a system's package in the Package Approval Chain (PAC) for matching `systemId` path parameter
+Returns the location of a system's package in the Package Approval Chain (PAC) for matching `systemId` path parameter  **Notes:** - If the indicated system has any active workflows, the response will include information   such as the workflow type and the current stage of each workflow.  - If there are no active workflows, then a null data member will be returned.

 ### Example